The Blooming Organic Farms in CALABARZON

 Cortijo De Palsabangon

-According to Mam Llorin, the farm's restaurant was a favorite attraction among food enthusiasts pre-Covid days (we found out why during our sumptuous dinner) and a very in-demand wedding destination venue (having catered to more than 300 wedding receptions since 2015).
+According to Ma'am Llorin, the farm's restaurant was a favorite attraction among food enthusiasts in pre-Covid days (which we found out why during our sumptuous dinner) and a very in-demand wedding destination venue (having catered to more than 300 wedding receptions since 2015).
 Since the pandemic, they temporarily closed the farm's native-style restaurant.

-Today, the farm is slowly re-opening as well as recovering from the two typhoons that hit the province last month.
+Today, the farm is slowly re-opening as well as recovering from the two typhoons that hit the province recently.
 Despite the effects of the pandemic, the farm has harvested some good karma.
-"We're going to be busy until the end of the year holding organic farming trainings and that is always a good thing, to be able to share and promote organic farming" Mrs. Llorin shared.
+"We're going to be busy until the end of the year holding organic farming trainings and that is always a good thing, to be able to share and promote organic farming," Mrs. Llorin shared.

 Lukong Valley Farm

-This LSA (Learning Site for Agriculture) certified organic farm is located on the foot of Mount Banahaw in Dolores, Quezon.
+This LSA (Learning Site for Agriculture) certified organic farm is located at the foot of Mount Banahaw in Dolores, Quezon.

-Aside from the spread of various vegetable and fruit fields, a chicken park and other livestock barns, Lukong Valley Farm also have a farm to table restaurant and—drumroll—a rustic set of cottages perched atop a hill overlooking the farm.
+Aside from the spread of various vegetable and fruit fields, a chicken park and other livestock barns, Lukong Valley Farm also has a farm-to-table restaurant and—drumroll—a rustic set of cottages perched atop a hill overlooking the farm.

 Photo credit: The Queen's Escape